You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 Allen & Unwin is an Australian company with an international mindset.

 Send Allen & Unwin your submission via email.
-They have quite a few rules regarding the format of your submission, so make sure to check them out in detail on their website.
+They have quite a few rules regarding the format of your submission, so check them out on their website.

-By the way, their website contains a wonderful knowledge base that covers the ins and outs of being a writer, so make sure to check it out!
+By the way, their website contains a wonderful knowledge base that covers the ins and outs of being a writer, so check it out!

 Email: fridaypitch@allenandunwin.com